 For Patients & Caregivers

-Bottom line: Sophora flavescens has shown anticancer effects in lab studies.
-But it has not been studied as a cancer preventive or treatment in humans.
+Sophora flavescens has shown anticancer effects in lab studies, but has not been studied for cancer prevention or treatment in humans.

 Sophora flavescens or Ku Shen, which in Chinese means “bitter root,” is an herb used in Traditional medicine to treat a wide variety of symptoms, with purported effects on the heart, liver, intestinal tract, and skin.
 Lab and animal studies have shown that some compounds can kill cancer cells and help fight certain viruses.
 However, human data are lacking.

 Sophora flavescens may act like an estrogen in the body.
 Patients with hormone-sensitive cancer should avoid this product.

 Lab studies show anticancer activities through different mechanisms.
 Despite positive lab results, this use has not been proven by clinical trials.